njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-typography.rst

 Styling with Sass
 ==================
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to apply typographic style.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to apply typographic style.
 Import and include the ``vui-typography`` mixin in your CSS selector.

 .. code-block:: css